bcgov/digital-policy/MGIP.md

 The IMA requires ministries to dispose of government information in accordance with an applicable information schedule or, if no information schedule applies, only with CRO approval.
 For guidance, see [RIM 501A Specifications for Destroying Records Onsite](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/policies-procedures/recorded-information-policy/rim501a.pdf) and [RIM 501B Specifications for Destroying Records in Offsite Storage Facilities](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/policies-procedures/recorded-information-policy/rim501b.pdf).

-4.7	Ministries must use destruction methods that protect security and confidentiality in compliance with applicable policy and procedures.
+4.6	Ministries must use destruction methods that protect security and confidentiality in compliance with applicable policy and procedures.

-4.8	Ministries must regularly destroy transitory information that they create, collect, or receive.
-For guidance, see the [Transitory Records Guide](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/records-management/guides/transitoryrecords.pdf).

-4.9	Ministries must suspend destruction of information if a related litigation, legal action, request made under FOIPPA, or investigation is underway or anticipated.
+4.7	Ministries must suspend destruction of information if a related litigation, legal action, request made under FOIPPA, or investigation is underway or anticipated.

-4.10	Ministries must not destroy or alter information (including associated metadata) normally preserved in enterprise government backups except in accordance with approved information schedules and processes.
+4.8	Ministries must not destroy or alter information (including associated metadata) normally preserved in enterprise government backups except in accordance with approved information schedules and processes.

 ## **5. Training and Guidance**